-The geodatabase template is an essential element of ArcGIS for INSPIRE.
-The geodatabase template implements the application schemas of the abstract INSPIRE data models per the Annex I theme as well as part of the Annex II and Annex III data themes.
+The geodatabase template is an essential element of ArcGIS for INSPIRE Classic.
+The geodatabase templates implement the application schemas of the abstract INSPIRE data models per the Annex 1, 2, and 3 data themes.

-To install the INSPIRE geodatabase, follow the instructions in the ArcGIS for INSPIRE Geodatabase Template Installation Guide.
-After installation, see the use case documentation for how to set up and use INSPIRE View Services, INSPIRE Feature Download Services, and INSPIRE Predefined Dataset Services.
+To install the INSPIRE Classic geodatabase templates, follow the instructions in the ArcGIS for INSPIRE Geodatabase Template Installation Guide.
+After installation, see the use case documentation for how to set up and use INSPIRE View Services, INSPIRE Feature Download Services, and INSPIRE Predefined Dataset Download Services.

-The implementation of the INSPIRE application schemas in the geodatabase relies on encoding rules describing how to translate the abstract INSPIRE data models into the physical implementation in the INSPIRE geodatabase template.
-The INSPIRE geodatabase template supports the publication of INSPIRE View and Download services and the respective underlying datasets.
+The implementation of the INSPIRE Classic application schemas in the geodatabase relies on encoding rules that describe how to translate the abstract INSPIRE Classic data models into the physical implementation in the INSPIRE Classic geodatabase templates.
+The INSPIRE Classic geodatabase templates support the publication of INSPIRE Classic View and Download Services and the respective underlying datasets.

 The main encoding rules are described in the following table:

-The INSPIRE spatial object type AdministrativeUnits::AdministrativeUnit is stored in the geodatabase in the feature class auAdmUnitS.
+The INSPIRE Classic spatial object type AdministrativeUnits::AdministrativeUnit is stored in the geodatabase in the feature class auAdmUnitS.

-The INSPIRE spatial object type Addresses::Address is stored in the geodatabase in the object class adAddress.
+The INSPIRE Classic spatial object type Addresses::Address is stored in the geodatabase in the object class adAddress.

 Names of feature classes, object classes, and fields are limited to 30 characters in the geodatabase.
 The names from the application schemas are therefore typically shortened in the geodatabase.
-To simplify the mapping between the names and to guarantee uniqueness, all names in the geodatabase start with the short code of the application schema that contains the type.
+To simplify the mapping between the names and to guarantee uniqueness, all names in the geodatabase start with the short code of the application schema.

 Data types with geometry properties are converted to feature classes, not object classes.